AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 Now, I know what you're thinking:

-> *"But Aleksandr, why not just use [the checkbox hack](https://css-tricks.com/the-checkbox-hack/) and avoid writing JavaScript altogether?"*
+> _"But Aleksandr, why not just use [the checkbox hack](https://css-tricks.com/the-checkbox-hack/) and avoid writing JavaScript altogether?"_

 Because:

 1. CSS is for styling.
 JavaScript is for interactivity.
-2. Hacks are called *hacks* for a reason.
-Use checkboxes for *forms*, not buttons.
+2. Hacks are called _hacks_ for a reason.
+Use checkboxes for _forms_, not buttons.

-We also take care of an accessibility issue here and set the [`aria-expanded`](https://www.w3.org/WAI/GL/wiki/Using_aria-expanded_to_indicate_the_state_of_a_collapsible_element) attribute to signal the menu's expanded or contracted state to screen readers.
-If the navigation menu is open, the user's screen reader will indicate that clicking the button again will close the menu.
-And vice versa.

-At this point, you can hop on over to your browser and test that the button works.
-But the menu is still not functional, so let's fix that.
+At this point, you can open up your browser and test out the button.
+The menu itself is still not toggling its visibility, so let's fix that with CSS.

 ### Responsive Navbar Menu